ryos36/verilisp/ReadMe.md

 # Issues
 ## Verilisp is not a compiler
 Detecting syntax errors is missing because of just a translator not a compiler.
-Exection also depends on an exit simulator e.g. iverilog.
+Execution also depends on an exit simulator e.g. iverilog.

 ## Non Blocking Assignment(<=)
 n= operator is introduced n= operator for non blocking assignment